 Suzanne’s teachings encourage students to dissolve barriers, to dance & move through a resourceful practice in order to cultivate more intimacy with breath, body, mind and most importantly to each other.
 Her classes are devotional, dynamic and diverse…bold, mighty and introspective, weaving progressive sequencing, anchored in ancient teachings, and woven to attune to modern duty.
 As a former certified Yoga Works ™ Instructor, Suzanne dove into the reverent and integral offerings from the Iyengar and Ashtanga lineages with her teachers while living in Los Angeles.
 Suzanne also bountifully studied Anusara Yoga with Founder John Friend and several exceptional Anusara instructors since 2006.
 Suzanne is Co-Founder & Co-Owner of One Yoga for the People in Vancouver and holds a doctorate within Educational and Counselling Psychology.
-She teaches 200 hour Yoga Alliance Teacher Trainings as the founder of Bindu Yoga School.
+She teaches 200 hr, 300 hr and 500 hr Yoga Alliance Teacher Trainings as the founder of Bindu Yoga School.
 She conducts teacher mentorship programs and international retreats & workshops.
 She is a primary faculty member for Yoga Therapy International and One Yoga Teacher Trainings.
 Suzanne is also the founder of The SARA Foundation, a charity organization aimed at yoga for cancer prevention & management.

-During post-doctoral studies at the University of California Los Angeles (UCLA) Suzanne began studies and an apprenticeship with Annie Carpenter from Yoga Works; pranayama and asana studies with Lisa Walford from the Iyengar Institute of Los Angeles, as well as a Mysore program that was founded by Chuck Miller.
+During post-doctoral studies at the University of California Los Angeles (UCLA) Suzanne began studies and an apprenticeship with Annie Carpenter from Yoga Works; pranayama and asana studies with Lisa Walford from the Iyengar Institute of Los Angeles, as well as a Mysore program which was founded by Chuck Miller.
 Suzanne became certified as a Yoga Works instructor and assisted their 200 hour teacher training programs in Vancouver, BC.
 Suzanne met John Friend in 2006 and has studied extensively with him and his senior teachers.

 OM TARE TU TARE TURE SVAHA

 Green Tara Mantra